aniruddhakj/Project_Sudoku/README.md

 1. Download and install Python3 from [this link](https://www.python.org/downloads/)
 2. Install [venv](https://pypi.org/project/virtualenv/) to create a virtual environment for the project.
     - You can do this using a terminal and type :
-        '''
+      >  '''
         py -m pip install --user virtualenv
         '''
-    - For macOS and Linux
+    - For macOS and Linux:
+       > '''
+        python3 -m pip install --user virtualenv
         '''
-        python3 -m pip install --user virtualenv'''